profesor80/ghab-wordpress-theme/README.md

 ghab-wordpress-theme
 ====================

-this is persian wordpress theme
+This is Persian Wordpress theme enjoy it :-)